 There is no shortage of things to do in Manitou Springs, the area is in a constant state of activity.
 This makes choosing our favorite local businesses really difficult, there are so many potential choices.
-At the end of the day, we boiled it down to our favorite five.
+At the end of the day, we boiled it down to our favorite five things to do in Manitou Springs Colorado.
 Here we go:

 Barr Camp is a popular place to stop and many choose to camp here for the night before ascending to the summit of Pikes Peak.
 Barr Camp is 6.5 miles from the trailhead and provides picnic tables, clean restrooms, and indoor seating for hikers.